TREX Program | SPSA

 My department struggles with maintaining 100 per cent training levels due to turnover/retention of members or volunteers.
 Does my whole crew need to be trained to qualify for the TREX funding?

 The staffing levels for each auto extrication level vary.
 Rapid Access requires a minimum of four firefighters on scene per call.
-Level I training requires at least four to six firefighters per call, and Level II training requires six to eight firefighters per call.
+Level I training requires at least four

 Are travel expenses covered as part of the training dollars?